OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 ```

 `zos-lib` is the ZeppelinOS library, which includes contracts to help with the
-development of smart contracts.
+development of ZeppelinOS compatible smart contracts.
 In this case, we are importing
 `Initializable.sol` in order to use the `initializer` modifier, which will
-prevent the `initialize` function to be called more than once.
+prevent the `initialize` function from be called more than once.

 Now we can add the contract to the project: